signalfx/splunk-otel-ruby/README.md

 ```

 `auto_instrument: true` also works if individual instrumentation libraries are
-installed, like the gem `opentelemetry-instrumentation-sinatra`.
+installed, like the `opentelemetry-instrumentation-sinatra` gem.

 Or each instrumentation library can be [enabled manually](#manually-instrument-code).